Diesel v/ LNG in European trucking – is EURO 6 leveling the field?

 But there is more.
 EURO 6 diesel engines are maintenance hogs.
 I was told by an insider that the automobile industry likes EURO 6 because they make lots of money on the very frequent and necessary maintenance.
 Remember, all that cleaning and filtering is wearing down the machine and then there is all the soot and particulates which have to stay on board now.
 Someone has to dump the trash sometimes.
 And that’s not free.

-Back to the purchase price of the truck – if both diesel EURO 6 and LNG model are going to cost similar piles of hard cash, then the old question how much fuel one needs to burn per year in order to earn the price difference back is moot.
+Back to the purchase price of the truck – if both diesel EURO 6 and LNG models are going to cost similar piles of hard cash, then the old question of how much fuel one needs to burn per year to earn the price difference back is moot.
 One starts saving from the first kilometer.
 But that’s not everything.

 The current LNG craze in the US has convinced engine makers to develop new and better natural Gas engines and also to produce them in much bigger numbers.
 Which ultimately makes their price come down.
 So if they have already met price-wise, and the diesel monster has a tendency to go up because of increased technological needs and the Natural Gas engine goes down because of the effects of mass production, then diesel is doomed as anyone must go for the switch as otherwise, his competitor will outflank him in the market.